SalesforceSFDC/Apex-Integration-Services/README.md

 * Web service callouts to SOAP web services use XML, and typically require a WSDL.
 * HTTP callouts to services typically use REST with JSON.

+## Microservices
+* Microservices is a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
+* In a microservices architecture, services should be fine-grained and the protocols should be lightweight.
+The benefit of decomposing an application into different smaller services is that it improves modularity and makes the application easier to understand, develop and test.
+* It also parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective services independently.
+* It also allows the architecture of an individual service to emerge through continuous refactoring.[2]
+Microservices-based architectures enable continuous delivery and deployment.

 ## Apex REST Callouts

 * GET - obtain resource from the server.